gersteinlab/Frustration/README.md

 **Dependencies**
 __________________________________________________________________________

-In order to calculate frustration changes, one need to Install following tools
+In order to calculate frustration changes, one need to Install following set of tools

 1) VAT (http://vat.gersteinlab.org/)